umati/UA-for-Industrial-Joining-Technologies/OPC_UA_Clients/NodeOPCUA_IJT_Client/README.md

 ## Pre-requisites

-1. Fork or clone the repo
+1. Fork or clone the repository
-2. go to OPCUA_Clients\NodeOPCUA_IJT_Client folder
+2. Go to OPCUA_Clients\NodeOPCUA_IJT_Client folder
-3. run  `npm install`
+3. Run  `npm install`
-4. run `node index.js`
-5. visit `http://localhost:3000` in your browser

 ## How to run?

-1. Run the following command: node ./index.js
+1. Run the following command: `node index.js`
-2. The above command will start the socket.io server at <http://localhost:3000/>
+2. The above command will start the socket.io server at `http://localhost:3000`
-3. Open the above socket.io server link in any browser and start using the client.
+3. Open the `http://localhost:3000` in the browser and start using the client.

 ## OPC UA Server

 1. Use the following OPC UA Server to utilize the OPC UA Client: <https://github.com/umati/UA-for-Industrial-Joining-Technologies>
 2. Select Servers -> Local in the OPC UA Client to connect to the local OPC UA Server.

-## tips
+## Tips

 * To update existing node-opcua modules, run the following commands: